Line (poetry)

-A line is a unit of language into which a poem or play is divided.
+A line is a unit of writing into which a poem or play is divided: literally, a single row of text.
 The use of a line operates on principles which are distinct from and not necessarily coincident with grammatical structures, such as the sentence or single clauses in sentences.
 Although the word for a single poetic line is verse, that term now tends to be used to signify poetic form more generally.
 A line break is the termination of the line of a poem and the beginning of a new line.

 The process of arranging words using lines and line breaks is known as lineation, and is one of the defining features of poetry.
 A distinct numbered group of lines in verse is normally called a stanza.
-A title, in some poems, is considered a line.
+A title, in certain poems, is considered a line.

 General conventions in Western poetry

 Conventions that determine what might constitute line in poetry depend upon different constraints, aural characteristics or scripting conventions for any given language.
 On the whole, where relevant, a line is generally determined either by units of rhythm or repeating aural patterns in recitation that can also be marked by other features such as rhyme or alliteration, or by patterns of syllable-count.

 In Western literary traditions, use of line is arguably the principal feature which distinguishes poetry from prose.
 Even in poems where formal metre or rhyme is weakly observed or absent, the convention of line continues on the whole to be observed, at least in written representations, although there are exceptions (see Degrees of license).
 In such writing, simple visual appearance on a page (or any other written layout) remains sufficient to determine poetic line, and this sometimes leads to the suggestion that the work in question is no longer a poem but "chopped up prose".
 A dropped line is a line broken into two parts, with the second indented to remain visually sequential.